MAVERIC-ThinkNXT-LIMITED/SimpleCalculator/README.md

 - [x] Pulling latest changes from the remote repo
 - [x] Resolving merge conflicts
 - [x] Tagging source code for the release
-- [x] Learn day to day git commands vit git command line interface
+- [x]  Day to day git commands vit git command line interface

 ## Pay attention to the following points:
 1. Make sure name of your repo in Github is “SimpleCalculator”.
 Don't use some other name.
 Pay attention to the case sensitivity
 2. Make sure your repo has following branches ('feature/' suffix is mandatory for each of the feature branches):